 At Central England Academy Trust leaders have the children's safety, welfare and learning at the forefront of all decision-making.
 Each trustee overviews at least one aspect of the school's life, working as a strong team to improve learning and to raise standards.
 Pupil voice, through the School's Councils, and parent consultation, through meetings and surveys, mean that the whole school community is part of the consultation and decision-making process.
 The CEO works in conjunction with the headteachers to overview all aspects of the school community to identify priorities, plan and action developments for these and to closely monitor outcomes.
 The Local Governing Board for each school monitors school improvement priorities through regular visits to the school for meetings and learning walks; it also spends time on scrutiny of documentation and ensures that rigorous appraisal procedures of the Headteachers and staff is adhered to.
-The Trust have recently appointed a Trust and School Development Director who will take on this role from the start of the Spring Term.
+The CEO of the Trust is a National Leader in Education and the Trust also employs a Trust and School Improvement Director to promote school improvement.

 Our skilled staff team has been able to take the school forward in a number of ways which has been and continues to be challenging due to the pandemic.
-The Trust achieved Gold for the Mental Health in Schools Award two years ago.
+The Trust has previously achieved the Gold for the Mental Health in Schools Award.
 The Staff Wellbeing Working Group has gone from strength to strength in supporting mental health across the Trust.
 They meet on a regular basis and have a range of initiative and strategies to promote good mental health.
-There is a weekly yoga class that runs for staff